 7. Upload the feed file you have created in your account

 Marketplaces usually offer several methods to upload the feed: manual, over FTP, over HTTPS via an URL.
 Typically an URL over HTTPS is the easiest method.
 You need to simply paste the feed URL in your merchant account.
 The manual feed upload method means that you select the feed file located on the hard drive of your computer.
 This method usually is limited by the feed file size.
 For example, Microsoft Shopping limits the file size to 4 MB.
 The FTP method means that your feed file is available via an FTP.
 Submitting over HTTPS means your feed is available via an HTTPS link.
 The feed is fetched by the marketplace by schedule.
 In both cases feed file should be accessible freely with no password protection.
 However, some marketplaces, like Google Shopping, support feed submitting over SFTP, which is password protected.
-Google Shopping additionally provides an option to upload the feed from your Google Cloud Storage. upload-feed
+Google Shopping additionally provides an option to upload the Shopify Google Shopping Feed from your Google Cloud Storage. upload-feed

 8. Wait while the feed will be checked for errors